V1RU513N/zoobotwar/README.md

 ## Usage
 ### Basics
 The bot is usable straight away with given default settings: <br/>
-- The bot only listens for commands in a channel named "war-bot" and joins a voice channel "war-channel".
+- The bot only listens for commands in a channel named "war-bot" and joins a voice channel "WAR".
 Schedule a war with `!scheduleWar [Timestamp]`.
 The Timestamp has to be in the following format: `hh:mm`. <br /> Example: `!scheduleWar 20:00`
 - Unschedule wars by `!unscheduleWar [Timestamp]`
 - `!leaveWar` to let the bot leave the war earlier, if you managed to pull up a fast win
 ### Advanced